 Nursing Home Abuse and Neglect

-The problem as we see it, many nursing homes are in this business strictly for the money they get from the government and they cut corners every chance they get.
-Cutting corners, like cutting staff to save money, leads to patient injuries and deaths.
-Often, these injuries can be traced directly to some cost cutting measure taken by the corporation running the nursing home.
+Unfortunately, many nursing homes accept money from the government only to cut corners and compromise patient care.
+Cutting corners (like eliminating staff to save money) leads to patient injuries and deaths.
+These injuries can often be traced directly to cost-cutting measures taken by the corporation running the nursing home.

 - Failure to Alert Physicians